South Carolina vs. South Florida Predictions & Picks - Women's NCAA Tournament Second Round

 South Florida Schedule Analysis

-- In their best win of the season, the Bulls defeated the No. 15 Texas Longhorns, 70-65, on December 2.
+- The Bulls' signature win of the season came in a 70-65 victory against the No. 15 Texas Longhorns on December 2.

-- The Bulls have five wins against Quadrant 1 opponents, tied for the 27th-most in the nation.
+- The Bulls have five wins versus Quadrant 1 opponents, tied for the 27th-most in Division 1.

 South Florida 2022-23 Best Wins